ko-build/ko/README.md

 `ko` is normally used to publish images to container image registries, identified by `KO_DOCKER_REPO`.

-`ko` can also publish images to a local Docker daemon, if available, by setting `KO_DOCKER_REPO=ko.local`, or by passing the `--local` (`-L`) flag.
+`ko` can also load images to a local Docker daemon, if available, by setting `KO_DOCKER_REPO=ko.local`, or by passing the `--local` (`-L`) flag.

-Locally-published images can be used as a base image for other `ko` images:
+Local images can be used as a base image for other `ko` images:

 ```yaml
 defaultBaseImage: ko.local/example/base/image
 ```

-`ko` can also publish images to a local [KinD](https://kind.sigs.k8s.io) cluster, if available, by setting `KO_DOCKER_REPO=kind.local`.
-By default this publishes to the default KinD cluster name (`kind`).
-To publish to another KinD cluster, set `KIND_CLUSTER_NAME=my-other-cluster`.
+`ko` can also load images into a local [KinD](https://kind.sigs.k8s.io) cluster, if available, by setting `KO_DOCKER_REPO=kind.local`.
+By default this loads into the default KinD cluster name (`kind`).
+To load into another KinD cluster, set `KIND_CLUSTER_NAME=my-other-cluster`.

 ## Multi-Platform Images